 We are all caught up in doing bad things just to survive

 I don’t want to drive a car and burn fossil fuels to go and work at a stupid job where they throw out 30% of the food but I haven’t saved up enough to get a diesel vehicle to convert to waste veggie oil diesel yet so I am stuck with what I have.

 I don’t want to pay taxes to a government that spends most of the funds on dark ops, military, factory farming, and a broken medical system that I can’t even afford to partake in.

 I hate watching US health statistics going down the tubes.
-In the US the infant mortality rates is 170 out of 225 pretty far down the list for the amount we spend on medical care which is the highest in the world.
+In the US the infant mortality rates is 170 out of 225 which is pretty far down the list considering the amount we spend on medical care.
+Medical spending here is the highest in the world.

 Public schools in poor neighborhoods go without books and equipment while my taxes kill kids on the other side of the world.